Interface LCD 16×2 via I2C with STM32

 As you can see above PCF8574 has 4 input pins GND, VCC, SDA, SCLand 16 output pins.
 We will connect our LCD to these 16 pins.

-Well you generally don’t but as I mentioned in my previous article that we can connect upto 128 devices on the same line of I2C and let’s say we want to connect two different LCDs on the same I2C line, than we can’t use two PCF8574 with same addresses and we need to modify one of them.
+Well you generally don’t but as I mentioned in my previous article that we can connect upto 128 devices on the same I2C line and let’s say we want to connect two different LCDs on the same I2C line, than we can’t use two PCF8574 with same addresses and we need to modify one of them.

 So how do we modify the address?

 - The address of the PCF8574 is 0 1 0 0 A2 A1 A0 R/W. To change the address we are provided with A0, A1 and A2 pins.

 - By default these three pins are high so the address by default is 01001110 which is 0x4E.

-To change the address of this device, you have to connect any/all of these three pins to ground, which is provided just above them.
+- To change the address of this device, you have to connect any/all of these three pins to ground, which is provided just above them.

 - So let’s say you connected A0 to ground, new address will be 01001100 which is 0x4C.

 - In this manner, we can connect upto 8 LCDs to the same line.

-I want to point to one more thing here, the last bit of the address is kept 0 intentionally, because this bit is responsible for read(1)/ write(0) operation.
+- I want to point to one more thing here, the last bit of the address is kept 0 intentionally, because this bit is responsible for read(1)/ write(0) operation.